Ω-automaton: Example

-If there are infinitely many 1s, then there is only one possible run: the one that always stays in state q_{0}.
-(Once the machine has left q_{0} and reached q_{1}, it cannot return.
+If there are infinitely many 1s, then there is only one possible run: the one that always stays in state $q_0$.
+(Once the machine has left $q_0$ and reached $q_1$, it cannot return.
 If another 1 is read, there is no successor state.)

 Notice that above language cannot be recognized by a deterministic Büchi automaton, which is strictly less expressive than its non-deterministic counterpart.

 Expressive power of ω-automata

-An ω-language over a finite alphabet Σ is a set of ω-words over Σ, i.e. it is a subset of Σ^{ω}.
-An ω-language over Σ is said to be recognized by an ω-automaton A (with the same alphabet) if it is the set of all ω-words accepted by A.
+An ω-language over a finite alphabet $\Sigma$ is a set of ω-words over $\Sigma$, i.e. it is a subset of $\Sigma^\omega$.
+An ω-language over $\Sigma$ is said to be recognized by an ω-automaton $A$ (with the same alphabet) if it is the set of all ω-words accepted by $A$.

 The expressive power of a class of ω-automata is measured by the class of all ω-languages that can be recognized by some automaton in the class.

 The nondeterministic Büchi, parity, Rabin, Streett, and Muller automata, respectively, all recognize exactly the same class of ω-languages.

 These are known as the ω-Kleene closure of the regular languages or as the regular ω-languages.

 Using different proofs it can also be shown that the deterministic parity, Rabin, Streett, and Muller automata all recognize the regular ω-languages.

 It follows from this that the class of regular ω-languages is closed under complementation.

 However, the example above shows that the class of deterministic Büchi automata is strictly weaker.